threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 ## Remarks

-- The above described Farming Rewards are for ThreeFold Grid version 3.0 and will only apply for 3Nodes as registered in TF Chain.
+- The above described Farming Rewards are for ThreeFold Grid version 3.1 on mainnet and will only apply for 3Nodes as registered in TF Chain for mainnet 3.1.
+Before this all farming is done using 2.x farming rules even on 3.x Testnet and 3.0 mainnet.
-- Above specifications will only be final once [Wisdom Council](wisdom_council) approves and ThreeFold Grid 3.x is on mainnet.
+- Above specifications will only be final once [Wisdom Council](wisdom_council) approves and ThreeFold Grid 3.1 is on mainnet.
-- Today almost all 3Nodes registered use [Farming Model 2](farming_reward2).
+- All 3nodes for tfgrid 2.0, testnet 3.x and mainnet 3.0 use [Farming Model 2](farming_reward2).
 - More information about the upgrade see: [Upgrade from farming 2 to farming 3](farming_upgrade_2_3)

+> DISCLAIMER: ThreeFold Foundation organizes this process.
+This process is the result of the execution of code written by open source developers (zero-os and minting code) and a group of people - who checks this process voluntarily.
+No claims can be made or damages asked for to any person or group related to ThreeFold Foundation like but not limited to the different councils.

 !!!def alias:farming_reward,farming_reward,farming_reward3,farming_reward

 !!!tfpriceinfo